 Imagine my surprise when on a whim I prayed “God, are you in this adoption thing with us?” and heard a clear “NO.” See, God had other plans for our family, and although he wasn’t revealing them yet, he was clear to tell me that another baby was not in the picture.

-Dreams rarely are fulfilled in a way we expect.
+Dreams rarely are fulfilled in the way we expect.
 Once I stopped focusing so much energy on praying for our adoption process God began to reveal his plans for us.
-We began to pray that God would allow our hearts to beat for the things his heart beat for and with that simple sentence I was reminded that I was called to serve college women.
+We began to pray that God would allow our hearts to beat for the things his heartbeat for and with that simple sentence I was reminded that I was called to serve college women.

 With renewed passion and direction for my life dreams, I sought out ways to serve the campus community Ordell was already a part of.
-Again, the no was a clear and forceful one.
-It felt incredibly confusing to know what direction my life was to take and to be told run up against road blocks at every turn.
+Again, our no was a clear and forceful one.
+It felt incredibly confusing to know what direction my life was to take and to be told run up against roadblocks at every turn.

 The next years would reveal that college ministry was to occur on a different campus, one that was not yet on our radar.
 Like Joseph, my call from God was not an immediate action call.